Topic

 UDI 2013-004 Entry visa for spouse and children of skilled workers and seconded employees

-- UDI 2010-001 Entry visa for some students, researchers and trainees and their family members
+- UDI 2010-001 Entry visa for some students, researchers and trainees

 8. Foreign nationals residing in Norway with a residence permit or who have applied for renewal or permanent residence permit